 iPhone Tips and Tricks #1: Press the space bar twice to start a new sentence.

-When you are ready to end your sentence and start another, pressing space twice will add a period and a space automatically.
+When you are ready to end your sentence and start another, pressing the space bar twice will add a period and a space automatically.

 Does Siri mispronounce your name or a specific word?
 If so, just say “That is not how you pronounce [ insert your word here 🙂 ].” iPhone tips and tricks like this one will ensure Siri provides different choices until it sounds right.

-There are tons of apps to use your iPhone as a level but latest version of iOS have it built-in to the compass app.
-Use the horizontal level feature by laying your phone on its back to check if a table is level for example.
+There are tons of apps to use your iPhone as a level but the latest version of iOS has it built-in to the compass app.
+Use the horizontal level feature by laying your phone on its back to check if a table is leveled for example.
 To use the vertical level feature, hold your phone upright and this is great for hanging shelves or pictures.

 iPhone tips and tricks so that you can fall asleep to your music and not worry about having to shut it off.
 Simply open up the timer app and select ‘When Timer Ends” and choose ‘Stop Playing’ from the scrolling menu.

-By switching on airplane mode, wifi, bluetooth, and network access is automatically turned off which reduces battery drain significantly.
+By switching on airplane mode, wifi, Bluetooth, and network access are automatically turned off which reduces battery drain significantly.

 6) Get quick access to your email drafts.

-iPhone tips and tricks like this one is handy if you write several emails at once.
+iPhone tips and tricks like this one are handy if you write several emails at once.
 Hold down the compose icon and you’ll get a list of all your drafts.